 3. Sick Cats

-Identifying sick cats can sometimes be challenging since they’re often inclined to hide signs of illness.
+Identifying sick cats can sometimes be challenging since they hide signs of illness.
 Cats that aren’t feeling well sometimes become lethargic and exhibit behavior changes, like eating, peeing, or drinking more or less than they usually do.
-They often hunch over and sit with their tails tightly wrapped around their bodies.
+They’ll hunch over and sit with their tails tightly wrapped around their bodies.

 4. Worried Cats

-Because cats in the wild are predators and prey, they’re often most comfortable up high, where they feel safe and can keep an eye on their surroundings.
+Because cats in the wild are predators and prey, they’re most comfortable up high, where they feel safe and can monitor their surroundings.

 5. Excited Cats

 Excited cats exhibit several behaviors depending on what’s triggering their enthusiasm.
-Cats often chirp, waive their tails and stare with dilated pupils at birds and other potential prey that’s grabbed their attention.
+They chirp, wave their tails, and stare with dilated pupils at birds and other potential prey that grabs their attention.

 Cats that are happy to see their favorite person often show their joy with quivering tails.
 They crouch and wiggle their butts when preparing to “pounce” on “prey,” such as their toys.
 Body language associated with feline excitement might be confused with signs of stress and anxiety.